ExitValue.ai

 How does differentiation affect specialty retail multiples?

-Genuine differentiation — proprietary brands, exclusive assortment, deep service elements, experiential retail — earns structural multiple premiums.
-Restoration Hardware and Williams-Sonoma trade closer to consumer-brand multiples (8-15x EBITDA) than to traditional retail multiples (3-6x EBITDA) precisely because they don't compete head-to-head with Amazon on commodity SKUs.
+Genuine differentiation, proprietary brands, exclusive assortment, deep service elements, experiential retail, earns structural multiple premiums.
+Restoration Hardware and Williams-Sonoma trade closer to consumer-brand multiples (platform-tier earnings multiples) than to traditional retail multiples (platform-tier earnings multiples) precisely because they don't compete head-to-head with Amazon on commodity SKUs.

 How long does it take to sell a specialty retail business?